does medicare cover home health care

 First, for your father to qualify for home health care, he must meet the eligibility criteria.

-• Your father would need to be under the care of a doctor or qualified practitioner, and home health care is part of a care plan that is routinely reviewed.
+• Your father would need to be under the care of a doctor or qualified practitioner, and home health care is part of a routinely reviewed care plan.

 • Your father’s doctor or qualified practitioner certifies that he is homebound.